nodejs/node-addon-api/doc/threadsafe.md

 with just a switch of the `NAPI_VERSION` compile-time constant.

 The removal of the dynamic call functionality has the following implications:
-- The API does _not_ act as a "broker" compared to the non-`Ex`.
+- The API does _not_ act as a "broker" compared to the `Napi::ThreadSafeFunction`.
 Once Node.js finalizes the thread-safe function, the `CallJs` callback will execute with an empty `Napi::Env` for any remaining items on the queue.
 This provides the ability to handle any necessary cleanup of the item's data.
 - The callback _does_ receive the context as a parameter, so a call to `GetContext()` is _not_ necessary.
 This context type is specified as the **first template argument** specified to `::New`, ensuring type safety.